PercevalSA/percevalsa.github.io/content/posts/librespot-picore-player.md

 ---
-title: "Librespot Picore Player"
+title: "librespot on piCorePlayer"
-date: 2022-11-05T20:14:03+01:00
+date: 2022-11-05
-description: 'How to build librespot for picore player'
+description: "How to build librespot for piCorePlayer"
 image: images/picore-logo.jpeg
 ---